sergmiller/junction2023/README.md

 docker-compose up --build
 ```

-Check 8000 port for /admin or websocket apis.
+Check 8000 port for /admin or websocket APIs.

 # Simulate Alerts and Ask AI Assistance [USER FLOW]
 1. Deploy frontend and backend (check for the instruction) with DEBUG env == True, thus you will create admin/admin user